dotnetcore/Home/README.md

 After two years of challenge, NCC became an open source community organization with more than one dozen projects and multiple sub-teams.

+In 2019, we provided the NCC domain asset 'dotnet-china.com' to the .NET China Community Joint Meeting (NCJM), we started a new domain '[dotnetcore.xyz](https://www.dotnetcore.xyz)'.
+We NCC are working with NCJM, to make .NET GREATER together.

 We have received support from many people, including the sponsorship of JetBrains.

 ## Repos and Projects